-Ashley High, Chief Operating Officer, the Title IX coordinator, ashley.high@chavezschools.org-serves as the Primary Contact for Title IX matters.
+The Chief Operating Officer, the Title IX coordinator, serves as the Primary Contact for Title IX matters.
 Contact the Human Resources Department to reach additional people.

 504 GRIEVANCE PROCEDURE

 Any person who believes that Chavez has engaged in discrimination and/or harassment on the basis of a disability may submit a complaint to the designated individuals below.